CreativeWolfies/akyanet-research/akyanet.md

 So if you have any suggestions or any ideas about how we could create a better system, you can create a pull request, you can direct-message me, you can create an issue on the repository, or you can create a fork of this repository.

 When I write "competition", I mean the competition like competition between markets and companies, not competition of biological evoluation or sportive competition.

+In this document, when "he", "his", and "him" is written, it is just a way of simplifying the document readability.
+It does not mean that we are excluding people.

 Anyway, I hope this whole document and the future Akyanet website will help making things move.